jboinembalome/blouppy-gatsby/src/pages/blog/2023-05-14-configure-husky-with-angular.md

 npx husky add .husky/commit-msg  'npx --no -- commitlint --edit ${1}'
 ```

-The command will create a new commit-msg hook in our project's .husky directory, which runs commitlint to validate the commit message according to the configured rules.
+This command will create a new commit-msg hook in our project's .husky directory, which runs commitlint to validate the commit message according to the configured rules.

 Let's test to make sure it works:
 ![Commit message error](/img/angular-husky-commit-message-error.png)